 Amantadine and rimantadine are chemically related antiviral drugs known as adamantanes with activity against influenza A viruses but not influenza B viruses.
-Amantadine was approved in 1966 for chemoprophylaxis of influenza A (H2N2) infection and was later approved in 1976 for treatment and chemoprophylaxis of influenza type A virus infections among adults and children aged $\geq 1$ years.
-Rimantadine was approved in 1993 for treatment and chemoprophylaxis of infection among adults and prophylaxis among children.
-Although rimantadine is approved only for chemoprophylaxis of infection among children, certain experts in the management of influenza consider it appropriate for treatment among children (186).
+Amantadine was approved in 1966 for chemoprophylaxis of influenza A (H2N2) infection and was later approved in 1976 for the treatment and chemoprophylaxis of influenza type A virus infections among adults and children aged $\geq 1$ years.
+Rimantadine was approved in 1993 for treatment and chemoprophylaxis of influenza A infection among adults and prophylaxis among children.
+Although rimantadine is approved only for chemoprophylaxis of influenza A infection among children, certain specialists in the management of influenza consider it appropriate for treatment of influenza A among children (217).

-Zanamivir and oseltamivir are chemically related antiviral drugs known as neuraminidase inhibitors, which inhibit neuraminidase and have activity against both influenza A and B viruses.
+Zanamivir and oseltamivir are chemically related antiviral drugs known as neuraminidase inhibitors and that have activity against both influenza A and B viruses.
 Both zanamivir and oseltamivir were approved in 1999 for treating uncomplicated influenza infections.
 Zanamivir is approved for treating persons aged $\geq$ 7 years, and oseltamivir is approved for treatment for persons aged $\geq$ 1 years.
 In 2000, oseltamivir was approved for chemoprophylaxis of influenza among persons aged $\geq$ 13 years.